bengisucagiltay/bengisucagiltay.github.io/_pages/about.md

   - /about.html
 ---

-I received my PhD ('25) in Computer Sciences at the University of Wisconsin-Madison, advised by [Bilge Mutlu](http://bilgemutlu.com), as part of the [People and Robots Laboratory](https://peopleandrobots.wisc.edu/staff/cagiltay-bengisu/).
-I received my PhD minor in [Human Development and Family Studies](https://humanecology.wisc.edu/academics/graduate-programs/human-development-family-studies/), MS degree in Cognitive Science ('20) from [Middle East Technical University](https://cogs.metu.edu.tr/en) and BS degree in Computer Science ('18) from [Bilkent University](https://w3.cs.bilkent.edu.tr).
+I received my Ph.D. (’25) in Computer Sciences at the **University of Wisconsin–Madison**, advised by [Bilge Mutlu](http://bilgemutlu.com), as part of the [People and Robots Laboratory](https://peopleandrobots.wisc.edu/staff/cagiltay-bengisu/).
+I also received a Ph.D. minor in [Human Development and Family Studies](https://humanecology.wisc.edu/academics/graduate-programs/human-development-family-studies/), an M.S. in **Cognitive Science** (’20) from [Middle East Technical University](https://cogs.metu.edu.tr/en), and a B.S. in **Computer Science** (’18) from [Bilkent University](https://w3.cs.bilkent.edu.tr).

+---

-## Research Interests
+## 🧠 Research Interests

-My research goal is to develop design principles for socially interactive systems and to understand the social, practical, and meaningful impact of these systems in people’s and communities’ everyday lives.
+My research goal is to develop design principles for **socially interactive systems** and to understand their social, practical, and meaningful impact on people’s and communities’ everyday lives.

-I take an interdisciplinary approach in my research, grounded in areas such as computer science, interaction design, cognitive science, and human ecology.
-I apply qualitative and design-based research methods to understand user needs and develop technical insights to design, prototype, and deploy socio-technical systems.
-I use ecological theories to describe observed phenomena within long-term and real-world deployments.
+I take an **interdisciplinary approach**, grounded in areas such as computer science, interaction design, cognitive science, and human ecology.
+I apply qualitative and design-based methods to understand user needs, develop technical insights, and design, prototype, and deploy socio-technical systems.
+I use ecological theories to describe phenomena observed in long-term, real-world deployments.

+---

-## Research Themes
+## 🤖 Research Themes

-Three complementary themes describe my research that contributes to our understanding and design of socio-technical systems, applied in the context of _social robots for families_:
+Three complementary themes describe my research, applied in the context of _social robots for families_ 👪🏡🤖:

 <details>
 <summary><strong>1) Human-Centered Design of Social Robots</strong></summary>